 You may be eligible to make an aggravated injury claim if an accident worsens a pre-existing injury.
 Can you claim compensation for injuries caused by an accident that was not your fault even if you had a pre-existing injury?
 If you can prove that your injuries were the direct cause of the accident or worsened by it, you could be able to claim compensation.

-Thank you for reading our guide on how to claim for a whiplash injury with a pre-existing condition.
+Thank you for reading our guide on claiming for a whiplash injury with a pre-existing condition.

 Guide by HC